 How Linix Accountants Can Help

 At Linix Accountants, we help businesses stay ahead of regulatory changes.
-If you would like assistance reviewing your payroll processes or preparing for Payday Super, our team can help ensure your systems are ready well before the changes take effect.
+If you would like assistance reviewing your payroll processes or preparing for Payday Super, we can help you assess your current systems and get ready well before the new rules take effect.

-If you have any questions about how Payday Super may affect your business, feel free to get in touch.
+If you have any questions about how Payday Super may affect your business, please get in touch.